Catalonia – El Priorat

 Where You'll Stay

-From Carles and Carmen’s beautifully run hotel in Montblanc, to the wine village of Porrera, each accommodation on this route offers a personal and individual experience with an opportunity to try out your Catalan (or Spanish) – although some English is spoken along the way – and to get closer to Catalan culture.
+From Carles and Carmen’s beautifully run hotel in Montblanc, to the wine town of Falset, each accommodation on this route offers a personal and individual experience with an opportunity to try out your Catalan (or Spanish) – although some English is spoken along the way – and to get closer to Catalan culture.

 Montblanc – Fonda Cal Blasi (Dinner, B&B)